 Present: Parish Councillors A. Liddle (Chair), B. Neale, C. Dean, A. Conroy, D. Coupe, A. Cooper, R. Dennison.
 Clerk the Council - J. Holmes.

-50/21.
-Public Participation – Opportunity for members of the public to address the Council – Dr. Ronan O’Kennedy, local resident and member of the K.G.G.
-Pollution Sub Committee. – see item 56/21 Environment
+62/21.
+Public Participation – Opportunity for members of the public to address the Council – Mr & Mrs Lee – Village Newsletter.
+See item 4e.

-51/21.
-The Minutes of the 256th meeting held on Tuesday 13 April 2021 were approved by the Parish Council, recorded as a true record and signed by the Chair.
+63/21.
+The Minutes of the 258th meeting held on Tuesday 22 June 2021 were approved by the Parish Council, recorded as a true record, and signed by the Chair.

-- c) Parking Issues – Hemlington Road – PCSO Mike Fenwick has been liaising with Middlesbrough Council about possible road markings on Hemlington Road to prevent the inconsiderate parking of motor vehicles which obstruct the free passage for other vehicles using Hemlington Road.
-Meanwhile, Middlesbrough Council Enforcement Team will be visiting the area and ticketing offending vehicles in the main areas of concern – outside the two shops and around the Church Close junction.
+- c) Parking Issues – Hemlington Road – Cllr Coupe reported that Middlesbrough Council officials had visited the area and will be making some proposals to try alleviate the parking problems on Hemlington Road - which may include the installation of yellow lines.
+In the meantime, the Council Community Enforcement team will be visiting the area on an ad hoc basis, and ticketing offending vehicles in the main areas of concern – outside the two shops and around the Church Close junction.